Gen-AI-In-Software-Development/List-Of-Units/Unit09-HTML/README.md

 ### Critique

-The first visit using this we page caused an error because the API Key was not included.
+The first visit using this web page caused an error because the API Key was not included.
 That was expected because an API Key should be established separately.
 When the API Key was provided, the web page showed the error "Error retrieving train schedule".
 This error required a debugging effort.
 The code used in the HTML for the San Fransisco station was SFO.
 This needed to be changed to